bensu/doo/README.md

 therefore most of the credit goes to Chas Emerick and contributors to that project.

-Copyright © 2015 Sebastian Bensusan
+Copyright © 2015 Sebastian Bensusan and Contributors.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.